 Best investing books for more advanced investing concepts + investors

-The Essays of Warren Buffett: Lessons for Corporate America by Warren Buffett
+The Essays of Warren Buffet: Lessons for Corporate America by Warren Buffett

 For advanced investors, there is perhaps no one like Warren Buffett.
 He is viewed by many as America’s top investment guru.
-Investors watch the ups and downs of the stock market, but at the same time, they are watching what moves Buffett is making.
+Sure, investors watch the ups and downs of the stock market, but at the same time, they are watching what moves Buffett is making.

 Security Analysis by Benjamin Graham and David L. Dodd